 Students who incur property loss or theft should report their concerns to the school office and complete an "Incident Report" which will then be processed through administration.
-The School Resource Officer will be contacted upon request for students to file a police report for missing items.
+The police can be contacted upon request for students to file a police report for missing items.
 Also, students who find articles that are not secured should turn these materials to the front desk at once.